drewjordan414/Comp-343-Final-Project/README.md

 # **WUMP Client Implementation (HUMP Protocol)**

 ## **Project Description**
-This project implements a client for the WUMP protocol, specifically the HUMP (WUMP with Handoff) variant.
+This project was developed by Drew Jordan as the final project for **COMP 343** at **Loyola University Chicago**.
+It implements a client for the WUMP protocol, specifically the HUMP (WUMP with Handoff) variant.
 The program allows for reliable file transfer over UDP using a simplified version of TFTP.
 The client communicates with a server (`ulam.cs.luc.edu`) and handles various scenarios, including retransmissions, duplicate packets, and errors.

 ---